hamzak-coder/app/README.md

-complete ruby on rails develpor
+complete ruby on rails develpor by hamza khan